WORKING IN SWITZERLAND AFTER BREXIT

 Naturally, if you want to work then if you can get a work permit that will mean you can stay for the duration of your work.

 You can also apply for student Visas and permits that allow you to train and also do some part-time work.
+This is an area that we are consulting the authorities about – so get in touch for the latest news.

 WHAT ARE THE RULES ON WORK PERMITS FOR NON-EU CITIZENS?